selabs-ur1/doodle/Readme.md

       - "8080:8080"
 ```

-We set the restart parameter to always because the application need the others microservices to run in order to compile.
+We set the restart parameter to always because the application needs the other microservices to be already running in order to compile.
 So the doodle_api container may restart a couple of times before running correctly.

 Use the following command to run the whole application.
 The application should be running at localhost:8080.
 ```sh
 docker-compose up --detach
 ```
+If the command can't run because some ports are already used, please kill those processes.

 ## Publish the image to docker

+If you don't want to publish an image on docker hub, you can skip this part.
 To publish the image of api_doodle on docker to use it on remote machines, you first need to create a repository on docker hub.
 The name of the repository should be ```[your_username]/[name_of_the_service]```.
 Then you need to build the project with the name of the repository.